 Trauma Informed Care

-SaintA is in the forefront of therapeutic practices that apply what neuroscience has taught us about how the brain develops, functions and recovers from trauma to help children overcome adverse experiences and thrive.
+SaintA is in the forefront of therapeutic practices called trauma informed care that apply what neuroscience has taught us about how the brain develops, functions and recovers from trauma to help children overcome adverse experiences and thrive.

 This adversity can include abuse, neglect, exposure to violence, divorce, alcohol and/or drug abuse of a parent, incarceration of and mental illness in a parent.
 A seminal study of adverse childhood experiences (ACEs), conducted in San Diego, shows their effects are widespread and can last throughout — and even shorten — a life.
 An ACEs study conducted in Wisconsin had very similar outcomes.

 As a result, all our services to children and families are based on trauma informed care.

 At SaintA, we believe seven essential ingredients are helpful in understanding what trauma informed care is and how to implement it.
 These elements are prevalence, impact, perspective shift, regulation, relationship, reason to be and caregiver capacity.

 We are one of a handful of agencies nationwide certified through the Houston-based ChildTrauma Academy in the neurosequential model of therapeutics (NMT™).
 And we are one of a select group of organizations worldwide with NMT™ Flagship status.
 NMT™ is a biologically informed way to assess when trauma occurred in a child’s development and create ways to mitigate its effects.